JLCleofas/PiMox/README.md

 At first, I started out hosting Pi-hole in tandem with WireGuard via PiVPN.
 Upon reading about self hosting and homelabbing, I stumbled accross a software hypervisor named Proxmox.
 I learned that even though it is not supported by Proxmox itself, there are maintained ARM64 ports that will enable me to install the service on RPi aka PiMox.

 ## Hardware

 - Raspberry Pi 4B (I have the 4GB version)
 - USB C Power Supply
 - 2.5 inch Sata to USB enclosure
-- SATA SSD (Optional | You can use SD Card)
+- SATA SSD (or you can use SD Card)
-- External HDD (Optional | This is for my media storage)
-- Pi case with fan
+- Pi case with fan (I recommend using a fan to prevent your RPi from thermal throttling)
 - Ethernet Cable
 - Other computer to SSH from

+### Optional

+- Keyboard
+- Mouse
+- Monitor
+- External HDD (This is for my media storage)

 ## Preparation

 In this guide, I used the official Raspberry Pi OS as the base operating system (OS) of my Rpi.

-I have seen other people use DietPi for a lighter OS.
-I chose Raspberry Pi OS Lite 64 bit since I will be running this headless and just SSH using my Macbook Air later on.
+>I have seen other people use DietPi for a lighter OS.

 I used the official [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to flash the OS directly on my SATA SSD.
+Download the RPi Imager tool then choose your device, in my case Raspberry Pi 4.
+Select your OS, I will be using PiOS Lite 64bit.
+Then lastly select the media storage that you want your RPi to boot up from, mine is the SATA SSD I mentioned earlier.
+Before proceeding with the installation, I recommend that you also setup your SSH configuration here, you will be using the SSH credentials to access your RPi from your other PC via SSH.
+You may also disable WLAN connection since it is recommended to do this in a wired connection (I haven't tried setting up Proxmox using WiFi).

+After that, boot up the system and connect to it via SSH from your computer (You can also plugin a keyboard, mouse, and monitor if that's what you prefer).
+I use Termius on my Mac, you may also use the native terminal if you are in MacOS.

+>I just prefer the feels of Termius.

+If you are using Windows, you may install PuTTY then SSH from there.

-After that, I first boot up the system then check if my date and time is synchronized.
+You can then check if my date and time is synchronized.

+>I don't know if I am the only one encountering this but my Pi always have unsynchronized Time and Date.

 Run `timedatectl` and if you see that your RPi is not sychronized modify the NTP servers in `sudo nano /etc/systemd/timesyncd.conf`.
 In my case, since I am in the Philippines, I used:
 ```bash
 NTP=ph.pool.ntp.org
 NTP=0.asia.pool.ntp.org